 All children are given opportunities to solve problems, investigate, make decisions and experiment.
 They will learn about living things, their environment, the world around them and the people who are important in their lives.
 Children are also given opportunities to develop computing skills and to work with and use modern technology.
 They have access to IPADs, talking tins and computers.

 EXPRESSIVE ARTS & DESIGN

 We provide opportunities for all children to explore and share their thoughts, ideas and feelings through a variety of art, design, technology, music, drama, movement, dance and imaginative play activities.
 Children are given opportunities to make paintings, drawings, collages, models and use basic musical instruments.
 Children also learn new songs and rhymes and enjoy singing them with each other.
-We use the Rainbow Pond scheme to enhance of teaching of music and introduce new concepts to the children.
+We use the Charanga scheme to enhance the teaching of music and introduce new concepts to the children.
 Colour recognition is taught, naming colours, mixing paints, sorting and matching.
 Through various times during the year children are given the opportunity to participate in school productions and assemblies.
 We also study the work of famous artists.

 We have an outside learning space which children have access to each day.
 We have all weather clothing and footwear available so children are protected and there are no barriers to learning.
 The outside area is an extension of the classrooms and there is a variety of resources to facilitate learning.
 In this area EYFS staff provide planned activities for children as well as giving opportunities for them to make their own choices.

 Approaches to teaching and learning in the Foundation Stage